Sami Game Jam 2018

 In the nearby mountain lives Stallu, the man eating ogre.
 I am not supposed to go there at night time when he is awake.
 And Čáhcerávga, a water wrath living in our well, could snatch me away.
 Anytime.
 Grandmother says not to go near.
 I know my territory, it’s monsters and spirits.

-Sami children know which places are safe and which are not because of the stories passed from generation to generation.
+Saami children know which places are safe and which are not because of the stories passed from generation to generation.
 They learn the right way of doing things through stories.

 4. The People of Eight Seasons